PointCloudYC/DLPointCloudProject/README.md

   - run the model with 4 GPUs; need modify pointnet code to enable the model run with 4 GPUs, one example is * [Tensorflow code for training different architectures on ImageNet dataset + Multi-GPU support + Transfer Learning support](https://github.com/arashno/tensorflow_multigpu_imagenet).

-- visulaization and preliminary analysis
+- (Daniel and Ian) visulaization and preliminary analysis
    - visualization using tensorboard, e.g.: the loss, accuracy graph , the code is already in the pointnet code. check the below first 2 books which illustrate in detail on how to use tensorboard.
    - draw the confusion matrix and Precision-Recall or ROC curve.
    - draw some conclusion based on yr experiment results